Azure/Virtual-Machine-Restore-Points/Crash consistent VM restore points (preview)/README.md

 * Restore all disks from a crash consistent VM restore point
 * Copy crash consistent VM restore points from one region to another for remote backup and DR scenarios

-All the above operation use the same API interface as app consistent VM restore points.
+All the above operations use the same API interface as app consistent VM restore points.
 The only change needed is, when creating a crash consistent VM restore point, you need to specify the "consistencyMode" property as "CrashConsistent" in the request as shown below:

 #### URI request
 ```